On the $L^{p}$-spaces of projective limits of probability measures: Application I: Constructive Quantum Field Theory

-for some sequence $(f_{n})_{n\in\N}\in\prod_{n\in \N}L^{1}(H^{a}_{n},\mu_{n})$ that can be explicitly computed through \eqref{ISOM2}.
 This approach is different to the usual formal perturbation theory \cite[\S 8.4]{GJ} where one expands $e^{-V}$ in power series and computes the (interaction-free) integrals in each term by using Feymnan diagrams.
-This approach is expected to be useful for the computation of explicit correlations.
-This scheme will be the subject of further work.
+This approach is expected to be useful for the computation of explicit correlations and will be the subject of future work.